AFN Berlin - The Bear

 The factory

-When I stood at Tempelhof Airport in mid-May 1969 with my travel bag and 191.60 DM in my pocket that I had earned from slaving for weeks at my home town’s Jadedienst ship’s store, I knew that there was no picnic lying ahead of me.
-But what did it matter considering the fact that I was finally FREE!?!
-I found lodging in a Kreuzberg factory floor , near the famous Kottbusser Tor (Kotti).
+When I stood at Tempelhof Airport in mid-May 1969 with my travel bag and 191.60 DM in my pocket that I had earned from slaving for weeks at my hometown’s Jadedienst ship’s store, I knew that there was no picnic lying ahead of me.
+But what did it matter because I was finally FREE!?!
+I found lodging on a Kreuzberg factory floor near the famous Kottbusser Tor (Kotti).
 The residents were people from my hometown who granted me temporary shelter.
-I got fully involved in the alternative scene and got to know people whom I had previously only read about in the newspaper: poets , painters , musicians and other artists, political activists, deserters and – yes! – even terrorists .
+I got fully involved in the alternative scene and got to know people I had only read about in the newspaper: poetspaintersmusicians, other artists, political activists, deserters, and – yes! – even terrorists.
 And quite a few psycho cases.
-I got to know completely new books and music and I became politically aware – to a degree.
+I got to know new books and music and became politically aware – to a degree.
 Demonstrations were my daily bread.
-Unfortunately, after a few months I had to move out of the commune and started looking for an apartment.
-Finally, I found a one and a half room apartment on the other side of the Kotti at Dresdener Str.
+Unfortunately, after a few months, I had to move out of the commune and start looking for an apartment.
+Finally, I found a one-and-a-half-room apartment on the other side of the Kotti at Dresdener Str.
 16, back yard wing, 2nd floor.
-No bathroom, toilet in the attic.
+No bathroom and toilet in the attic.
 Although I turned every penny three times, my savings were soon gone.
-To establish a household, even in a dump like mine, cost money.
-So it was time to get a job.
-At first things went pretty well, as my well connected friends got me one job or another.
-I remember Boye Kuhlmann’s publishing house , where one of them was a warehouse worker.
-At some point I ended up with the dregs of the Berlin job market: the employment office’s express service on Beusselmarkt!
-Toiling for 40 Deutschmarks a day .
-Or, even worse: slave traders , trivialized as loading services.
-After a short time, my shack became the meeting point for young people from my home town.
-At times there were eight of us staying together!
+To establish a household, even in a dump like mine, costs money.
+So, it was time to get a job.
+At first, things went pretty well, as my well-connected friends got me one job or another.
+I remember Boye Kuhlmann’s publishing house, where one of them was a warehouse worker.
+At some point, I ended up with the dregs of the Berlin job market: the employment office’s express service on Beusselmarkt!
+Toiling for 40 Deutschmarks a day.
+Or, even worse, slave traders – trivialized as loading services.
+After a short time, my shack became the meeting point for young people from my hometown.
+At times, there were eight of us staying together!
 They were all stoners and not adverse to other drugs like LSD.
 It didn’t take long before I joined them.
 Wonderful times!

-At some point I decided to look for an apprenticeship as a forwarding agent in order to complete my professional training.
+At some point, I decided to look for an apprenticeship as a forwarding agent to complete my professional training.
 I found what I was looking for at Schier, Otten & Co.
-After a year it was done: apprentice of the year!
+After a year, it was done: apprentice of the year!
 However, I was not interested in a job in the industry.
-I left Kreuzberg and moved to Wedding .
-In September 1970 I became a postman at post office branch 19 , later I was transferred to 12 .
+I left Kreuzberg and moved to the Wedding quarter.
+In September 1970, I became a postman at post office branch 19, later I was transferred to branch 12.
 My goal was to get into second-chance education.
-With my admission to the Berlin-Kolleg (1972) it was done.
+With my admission to the Berlin-Kolleg (1972), it was done.
 I received BAFöG and was able to join the student employment agency TUSMA.
-Those jobs were well paid and mostly not too strenuous: tutoring, typing theses, etc. In 1974 I graduated from the Berlin Kolleg and began to study geography at the Free University of Berlin ( FU ) .
+Those jobs were well paid and mostly not too strenuous: tutoring, typing theses, etc. In 1974, I graduated from the Berlin Kolleg and began to study geography at the Free University of Berlin ( FU ).
 I specialized in tourism and wrote my thesis in Sri Lanka.

-I was an untalented student and it was foreseeable that I would not finish my studies in the regular time – goodbye BAFöG!
+I was an untalented student, and it was foreseeable that I would not finish my studies in the regular time – goodbye BAFöG!
 What to do?
 What will I live on in the future?
-I received the answer during my first trip to Southeast Asia : start a trade in goods from Asia!
-It started at the flea market and ended on Berlin’s Kudamm , where we opened our first shop in 1983.
-But before that I had to pass the toughest test of my life.
+I received the answer during my first trip to Southeast Asia: start a trade in goods from Asia!
+It began at the flea market and ended on Berlin’s Kudamm , where we opened our first shop in 1983.
+But before that, I had to pass the toughest test of my life.
 According to the motto: If it rains, it pours!
-In April 1983 I failed the final examination at the FU .
-That meant: punitive field trip in the Alps.
+In April 1983, I failed the final examination at the FU.
+That meant a punitive field trip in the Alps.
 In addition, there was the stress of opening the store and an exhausting shopping tour to Asia.
 When I came back from Asia, my mother had died.
-To make matters worse, the house in which I lived was being renovated.
+To make matters worse, the house I lived in was being renovated.
 Which meant I had to move temporarily.
-The hardest blow, however, was yet to come.
+The most brutal blow, however, was yet to come.
 My girlfriend, with whom I had stayed for three years, had married someone else during my six-week trip.
-I was really amazed that my house didn’t burn down or that I suffered a serious accident.
-Hard times in Berlin !
-At the end of the year I was back on top again.
+I was amazed that my house didn’t burn down or that I suffered a severe accident.
+Hard times in Berlin!
+At the end of the year, I was back on top again.
 Never give up!
-Our shop was a great success, especially since we moved to Bahnhof Zoo .
-In 1996 I sold my share to my business partners and emigrated to Myanmar.
+Our shop was booming, especially since we moved to Bahnhof Zoo.
+1996, I sold my share to my business partners and emigrated to Myanmar.